Lee Anderson: 2019 election campaign

 During the campaign, he was criticised for staging a door knock while he was being filmed for a report by Channel 4 News reporter Michael Crick.
 Prior to the visit, Anderson was recorded on his microphone instructing a man to "make out you know who I am, that you know I'm the candidate but not that you are a friend".
 Will Moy of Full Fact said: "Misleading campaign techniques from parties and candidates won't only harm those who are caught out, but could damage voter confidence in our political system."
 Anderson criticised "nuisance tenants" in a council estate who were "making people's lives a complete misery".
 He suggested they should be evicted into tents in a field to pick vegetables.
 The Labour Party criticised Anderson's comments and compared his idea to "forced labour camps".

 Anderson was one of three Conservative Party candidates investigated by the party over claims of antisemitism during the election campaign.
 The investigation was opened on the grounds that he was an active member of a Facebook group in which other members supported Tommy Robinson and promoted George Soros conspiracy theories.
 The results of the investigation were not made public, but Anderson later attended online training sessions by the Antisemitism Policy Trust charity to improve his understanding of antisemitism.
 He apologised for being a member of the group, and reported that he had left the group when the initial allegations were made.

-Anderson was elected as the MP for Ashfield at the 2019 general election with a majority of 5,733.
+Anderson was elected as the MP for Ashfield at the 2019 general election, with a majority of 5,733.
 The seat had previously been represented by Labour's Gloria De Piero, who stood down at that election.
 He had previously worked as her office manager for five years.
 Anderson was the first Conservative to represent the constituency since the 1977 by-election.

+Anderson has served on the Home Affairs Select Committee since March 2022 and previously was on the Women and Equalities Committee between June and December 2021.
+He resigned from the latter role, citing the "time commitment required"; however, other members of the committee commented that he had not attended the majority of the meetings.
+Anderson had also previously been criticised for sexist comments, including urging a female councillor to "stay out of big boy politics" in November 2021, and a double entendre in July 2018 about a female canvasser's breasts.